marcelodussel/Portfolio/README.md

   - Sales cap enforcement per category with minimum purchase limits.
   - Owner and admin role separation for secure operations.
 ---
+#### 5️⃣ NFT Ecosystem — OpenSea-Compatible Collections & Utilities
+This NFT ecosystem consists of multiple ERC-721 collections and utility contracts, all designed to be fully compatible with OpenSea’s metadata and trading standards at the time of development.
+Each collection features unique thematic artwork, on-chain minting logic, and optional claiming mechanics for holders.

+- **Files:**
+  - `NFTs/Airdrop.sol` — Handles airdropping of NFTs to predefined addresses, ensuring cost-efficient distribution and OpenSea metadata compliance.
+  - `NFTs/Dalmatians.sol` — Core ERC-721 collection for the “Dalmatians” series, with on-chain minting, supply caps, and standard marketplace integration.
+  - `NFTs/DeadBirds.sol` — ERC-721 “Dead Birds” collection.
+  - `NFTs/HolderClaim.sol` — Enables eligible NFT holders to claim special edition tokens or companion NFTs without payment.
+  - `NFTs/InfectedDalmatians.sol` — Themed ERC-721 collection expanding on the Dalmatians series with its own minting logic.
+- **Highlights:**
+  - Full ERC-721 compliance with OpenSea’s token metadata and trading standards.
+  - Multiple interconnected NFT collections, each with independent supply limits.
+  - Airdrop functionality for cost-effective token distribution to specific wallets.
+  - Holder-exclusive claim mechanics for special drops and companion NFTs.
+  - Optimized gas usage for batch operations like airdrops and claims.
+  - Built-in role management for secure minting and administrative actions.
+---
 ## 📫 Contact
 - **LinkedIn:** [linkedin.com/in/marcelodussel](https://linkedin.com/in/marcelodussel)